Email has been sent to with instructions on resetting your password.

 If you’d like to learn more about Dignity Health Heart and Vascular Institute of Greater Sacramento’s expertise in mitral valve replacement in Sacramento region, the first step is to Find a Dignity Health Doctor.

-Your doctor may refer you to a cardiac surgeon for mitral valve replacement to determine if the procedure would be right for you.
+Your doctor may refer you to a cardiovascular surgeon for mitral valve replacement to determine if the procedure would be right for you.
 It depends on several factors, including existing medical conditions and birth defects.

 Two conditions that cause mitral valve disease are: